BACK TO INDEX

 A novel computational method (called p53HMM) is presented that utilizes Profile Hidden Markov Models (PHMM's) to estimate the relative binding affinities of putative p53 response elements (RE's), both p53 single-sites and cluster-sites.
 These models incorporate a novel ``Correlated Baum Welch'' training algorithm that provides increased predictive power by exploiting the redundancy of information found in the repeated, palindromic p53-binding motif.
 The predictive accuracy of these new models are compared against other predictive models, including position specic score matrices (PSSM's, or weight matrices).
 Finally, we provide experimental evidence that verifies a predicted p53-target site that regu- lates the CHMP4C gene.
 The P53HMM algorithm is available on-line from http://tools.csb.ias.edu.

 19. D. Angeli and E.D.
 Sontag.
 Oscillations in I/O monotone systems.
 IEEE Transactions on Circuits and Systems, Special Issue on Systems Biology, 55:166-176, 2008.
 Note: Preprint version in arXiv q-bio.QM/0701018, 14 Jan 2007.
-[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, delay-differential systems.
+[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, delay-differential systems.

 Abstract: